Which Came First: Obesity or Depression?

 When it comes to making big decisions about my health, I talk to my doctor.
 I want to be sure my choices will be for the better, and that I'm not causing more harm than good.
 In my experience, my doctor wants to do everything they can to help me get better, whether it's about my weight, my mental health, or both.

-It's possible to get help
+It is always possible to get help

 As a sufferer of depression let me tell you that it’s important that you do what is best for you and reach out for help when you can.
 I would not be here to support you, dear reader, if it had not been for the continued help of all of my care providers.